 F-1 - Family First Preference: If you want to bring your child who is under the age of 21 and unmarried to the US, then this visa program works for you.

-F-2 - Family Second Preference: This visa program is for spouses, minor children and unmarried children under the age of 21 of US citizens who wish to immigrate to the US.
+F-2 - Family Second Preference: This visa program is for the spouse, minor children and unmarried children under the age of 21 of US citizens who wish to immigrate to the US.

 F-3 - Family Third Preference: As a married child of a US citizen, your parents will be able to sponsor your spouse and minor children through this visa program.

-F-4 - Family Fourth Preference: This visa program allows immigration of brothers and sisters of US citizens and their spouses and minor children.
+F-4 - Family Fourth Preference: This visa program allows the immigration of the siblings of US citizens, their spouse and minor children.
 The US citizen must be at least 21 years old to qualify.